-Age Requirement: Any age Service Requirement: Six months continuous service.
-Other Requirements:Received 50 weeks of Temporary Disability benefits and satisfies the Permanent Total Disability.
-Monthly Benefit: The monthly benefit is 40 percent of the monthly compensation payable from the end of the twelfth month of disability (or later if benefits are payable under the extended temporary disability benefit) until the first day of the calendar month following the sixty-fifth birthday.
+Age Requirement: Any age

+Service Requirement: Six months continuous service.

+Other Requirements: Received 50 weeks of Temporary Disability benefits and satisfies the rules for of the twelfth month of disability (or later if benefits are payable under the extended temporary disability benefit) until the first day of the calendar month following the sixty-fifth birthday.
 If Permanent Total Disability benefits commence after the member's sixtieth birthday, the benefit is payable for 60 months.
-Permanent and Total Disability benefits are subject to annual cost-of-living adjustments, based on the CPI up to a maximum of 3% per year.
+Permanent and Total